Treyarch/anime-metada/INSTALLATION.md

 - `--rating-only`: Only update ratings, skip translations
 - `--skip-translate`: Skip translation of descriptions entirely
 - `--force-update`: Force update of ratings even if they already exist
+- `--sync-mpaa`: Sync MPAA rating from tvshow.nfo to all episode NFO files
+- `--remove-mpaa`: Remove MPAA rating from all episode NFO files

 ### Examples